 There are two major methods used to store your floss.
 One is the bobbin method, and the other is the zip-lock.
 Both have their own merits and downfalls.

 Bobbins take up less room, and look very pretty and neat.
 You can fit up to 50 or sometimes more into a single storage container, and because you can see the color, it makes finding them easier.
 You will need bobbins (available in cardboard or plastic, I recommend plastic for durability), and a floss winder which will attach to your floss box and allow you to place in your bobbin and wind the floss from the skein onto the bobbin.
-The dowfall to this is the time it takes to wind, and when you unwind to use them after they've been in storage a long time you get 'kinks' in the floss.
+The downfall to this is the time it takes to turn, and when you unwind to use them after they've been in storage a long time, you get 'kinks' in the floss.

 Ziplock is my method of choice.
 I have a zip-lock bag for every DMC color available.
-Each zip-lock bag has a phone card to give the bag rigidity and I write in big black marker the DMC number.
+Each zip-lock bag has a phone card to give the bag rigidity, and I write in big black marker the DMC number.
 I then pop in my skeins without any winding, just the skein as it is.
-The ones I am using on my project go into open top tupperware and the ones not in use are stored in larger higher capacity tupperware.
+The ones I am using on my project go into open-top Tupperware, and the ones not in use are stored in larger higher capacity Tupperware.
 This enables me to have multiple skeins on hand, saves time because I'm not winding, and I don't get kinks in my floss either.
-It is bulkier, but for a gal who is time poor, it works best for me.
+It is bulkier, but for a gal who is time-poor, it works best for me.

 Time To Stitch!

 You have been to the shops and collected all your materials, you've waded through the terminology and complexity and fought your floss and fabric, so it is now time to get stitching!
 Let us begin on what will become your addictive journey!